 Investigates and determines the most desirable levels of artificially controlled waters; prescribes a plan for controlling and regulating such levels; and prescribes and promulgates rules and procedures for the conduct of its investigations, surveys, and hearings.

 The South Dakota-Minnesota Boundary Waters Commission was established after the drought of the 1930's to address water disputes between the states.

-The Commission apepars to have been abolished for a time and then reinstated.
+The Commission appears to have been abolished for a time and then reinstated in 1990.

 Record last updated:

 Additional print information on this group may be available in the

 Library's collection of agency notebooks.
 Please contact a librarian for